Confined Spaces

 Permits

-• Permit-Required Confined Spaces (PRCS)
+Permit-Required Confined Spaces (PRCS) - requires a permit request and approval!

 • Requires SMU ORM authorization before entering.